Addlestone: Since 1800

 Chertsey poor law union's workhouse was in Addlestone and was built in 1836–8.
 Addlestone chapel was added in 1868.
 The Village Hall was built in 1887 by the Addlestone Village Hall Company.
 The Princess Mary Village Homes at Addlestone were established by the organisation and patronage of the Duchess of Teck (Princess Mary of Cambridge) in 1871: certified industrial schools for female children of prisoners, or children otherwise in a destitute or dangerous position.
 They were conducted on the separate homes system, and are supported by voluntary contributions, with a Treasury allowance for children committed under the Industrial Schools Act.
 Addlestone's schools were mostly founded in this period: St. Paul's Primary School, built 1841, enlarged 1851 and 1885, initially for girls and infants.
 Chertsey Urban District took over all roles of the parish and of the "Godley Hundred" under the Local Government Act 1894.
 A boys' school was added in 1901.
 New Ham School was built in 1874.
 St. Augustine's School (Church) for infants was built in 1882, and Chapel Park (a church-sponsored School) in 1896.

 A Baptist chapel was built in Addlestone in 1872, and a Wesleyan chapel in 1898.
 Another ecclesiastical district of Addlestone, though today separated now by the residential development of New Haw, called Woodham and closer to the major town of Woking was formed in 1902 on what were the boundaries of Chertsey parish and Horsell parish.

 By 1911 the ecclesiastical district and ward Addlestone could be considered to have outstripped the original centre of the parish, Chertsey, in importance.
 According to the Victoria County History published in that year: This ward contains the largest number of people of the three wards [Chertsey, Addlestone, and Outer Ward] into which the Chertsey Urban District was divided, and the number of new houses shows the growing character of the neighbourhood.

 On Station Road, a large Blériot aircraft factory was built in 1917; its several hundred aeroplanes were taken by road to Brooklands for final assembly and test flying.
 In the 1950s the site was taken over by Weymann to build buses and coaches who built the prototype of the AEC Routemaster bus ceasing trade in the mid-1960s.
 Caddy's acquired part of the site to manufacture taxis followed in 1967 by Plessey which moved from Chessington.
 In 1990, the site was used by Marconi.
 These companies were important local employers.
 By 2000 the site was derelict.
 The site was redeveloped in the early 2010s as a business park: Aviator Park.
+Some of the offices have since been converted into flats with more housing being built behind.